pongdanny/pongdanny/README.md

 💻 Currently attending a/A to learn Python, JavaScript, React, Redux & SQL 🤓

-🤼 Always looking to collaborate with fellow great minds! 🧠

-🙋 Need some help with Unity or Unreal, I'm trying to recreate a 5v5 map 🎮

-📮 Hit Me Up: pongdaniel17@gmail.com 📨

 💯 Snapple Facts: 🇰🇷  born 🇺🇸 , reppin NY 🗽 and I like to rap 🎙️